MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/README.md

 **Abstract**

+This project shows how to classify german traffic signs using a modified LeNet-5 neuronal network.
+(See e.g. [Yann LeCu - Gradiant-Based Learning Applied to Document Recognition](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf)

-The goals / steps of this project are the following:
+The steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture